omipan/camera_traps_self_supervised/README.md

 # Focus on the Positives: Self-Supervised Learning for Biodiversity Monitoring
 This repository contains the code for reproducing the results of our ICCV 2021 [paper](https://arxiv.org/abs/2108.06435).
+A summary video can be found [here](https://youtu.be/MRQ26QNGJS4)
 The following figure illustrates our context positive approach within a SSL framework.

 ![Overview of Context approach](figs/siamese_net.png).